VDL-PRISM/home-assistant-components/README.md

   - persistent_notification.invalid_config
 ```

-### Air Quality Sensor Component
+### PRISMS WiFi Sensor Component

-This component reads data from Dylos and AirU air quality sensors.
-Air quality sensors should be automatically discovered when using this component.
+This component is a generic sensor that connects with a PRISMS WiFi sensor.
+Sensors should be automatically discovered when using this component.

 To configure this component add the following to your Home Assistant `configuration.yaml` file:

 ```
 sensor:
-- platform: air_quality
+- platform: prisms_wifi_sensor
 ```

 Configuration variables: